payose/payose/README.md

  **I am currently working on**:

-- PromptFlix: An AI-powered Movie discovery app.
+- PromptFlix: An AI-powered app for movie discovery and streaming.

 ## Skills: